 The secret to making restaurant-style Matar Paneer is in the gravy.
 Once your gravy is prepared, rest all is sorted.

 The next step is to make the matar paneer gravy.
 Now to make typical restaurant-style gravy, we will use besan, aka gram flour.
-The gram flour has to be thoroughly roasted in hot cooking oil.
+The gram flour has to be thoroughly roasted in hot oil.
 When the gram flour changes its colour, add the masala and saute them.

 Now add the orange paste, water & green peas—cover and cook for 10 minutes.
 Here you can use boiled green peas to reduce the cooking time.
 Finally, add paneer, cook for 5-7 minutes and serve hot.